-Did you happen to watch “The Tonight Show” last night?
+By chance, did you watch “The Tonight Show” last night?
 It featured a laugh-out-loud monologue, intriguing interviews, as well as a hilarious stand-up comedian with a very bright future.

 It was simply a pleasant hour of comedy; a great distraction to enjoy some mindless entertainment.

 Oh wait, let me clarify: I wasn’t talking about the latest episode of “The Tonight Show.”
-I’m not even talking about one hosted by Jimmy Fallon.
+I’m not even talking about the one hosted by Jimmy Fallon.

 I’m talking about the good ole days of late-night TV when programs such as “The Tonight Show” were simply about — gasp! — entertaining viewers.